Skip to main content

 V25.2

-• VCL Backend: How to Use SQLite
+• VCL Reports/Dashboards: How to Use SQLite

-• 3 minutes to read
+• 5 minutes to read

 SQLite is a file-based relational database engine.
-You can connect TdxReport and TdxDashboardControl components to SQLite databases using the TdxBackendDatabaseSQLConnection component.
+You can connect TdxDashboard/TdxDashboardControl and TdxReport components to SQLite databases using the TdxBackendDatabaseSQLConnection component.
 The VCL Backend has built-in support for SQLite (no database provider assembly is required for application deployment).

-Test SQLite Database
+Sample SQLite Database

-This guide uses the following SQLite database shipped with compiled VCL DevExpress demos:
+This guide uses the following SQLite database shipped with compiled DevExpress VCL demos:

 Tip